-Pastures or fodder are, naturally, the first resource as a source of fiber in the horse's diet.
-However, are there foods that are also relevant sources of fiber and that have a higher energy density than forage, with a higher content of digestible fiber? these foods are called ?super fibres?.
+Pastures or forages are, naturally, the first source of fiber in the horse's diet.
+However, there are foods that are also important sources of fiber and that have a higher energy density than forages, with a higher content of digestible fiber - these foods are called "super fibers".

-The energy density of the ?super fibers? it is lower than the energy density of cereals (eg corn, barley and oats) and, given their fibrous nature, they do not present the risks associated with excessive starch intake, thus being considered a safe way to provide extra energy and promote intestinal health .
+The energy density of “super fibers” is lower than the energy density of cereals (e.g. corn, barley and oats) and, given their fibrous nature, they do not present the risks associated with excessive starch intake, and are therefore considered a safe way to provide extra energy and promote intestinal health.

-The "super fibers" are often constituents of complementary compound feeds (?feed?), providing fiber to this feed, and are particularly popular in commercial feeds claiming to be ?rich in fibre? or "cereal free".
-Since in the latter, in the absence of cereals, fat also plays a prominent role in energy supply.
+“Super fibers” are often constituents of complementary compound foods (“rations”), providing fiber to this food, and are particularly present in commercial foods with claims of “rich in fiber” or “cereal free”.
+In the latter, in the absence of cereals, fat also plays a prominent role in the energy supply.

-They are also used in addition to fodder and the usual compound feed, being particularly useful:
+They are also used as a complement to forage and the usual compound feed, and are particularly useful:

 • Complementing hays with low digestibilities.

-• When we intend to provide more energy without increasing starch levels (when concentrate consumption is already significant or in horses particularly susceptible to it, as is the case with horses with Gastric Ulcers or predisposition to myopathies).
+• When we want to provide more energy without increasing starch levels (when concentrate consumption is already significant or in horses particularly susceptible to it, as is the case of horses with Gastric Ulcers or predisposition to myopathies).

 • In animals with dental problems, such as geriatric horses, given the difficulty they have in consuming adequate amounts of forage/pasture.

-• In horses with difficulty maintaining an adequate body condition.
+• In horses with difficulty maintaining adequate body condition.

-• Horses subjected to prolonged efforts (such as in endurance disciplines) benefit from this energy source, which additionally promotes water retention in the extravascular space, contributing to the intestine functioning as a water and electrolyte reservoir.
+• In horses subjected to prolonged efforts (such as in endurance racing), they benefit from this source of energy, which additionally promotes water retention in the extravascular space, helping the intestine to function as a reservoir of water and electrolytes.

 • Among other uses.

-The "super fibers" most commonly used in equine nutrition are beet pulp and soybean hulls.
-Other less used types of super fiber are, for example, almond shells or citrus pulp, and despite having good digestibility fiber, they have reduced palatability when used in this species.
+The most commonly used “super fibers” in horse feed are beet pulp and soybean hulls.
+Other less commonly used types of super fibers include almond shells or citrus pulp, which, despite being highly digestible fibers, have reduced palatability when used in this species.

 beet pulp

-Beet pulp has a considerable digestible fiber content (about 85% of its fiber is digestible), is low in starch and is considered a food relatively low in sugar (about 10% of sugar).
-It has a variable protein content (varies between 8 and 12%), identical to a good grass forage, and the calcium content is relevant, although lower than what we find, for example, in lucerne.
+Beet pulp has a considerable digestible fibre content (around 85% of its fibre is digestible), is low in starch and is considered a food relatively low in sugar (around 10% of sugar).
+It has a variable protein content (ranging from 8 to 12%), similar to a good grass forage, and the calcium content is significant, although lower than that found, for example, in alfalfa.

-Despite the advantages that this product presents, it is not advisable to use it as a substitute for forage, but rather as a complement, as it is rapidly fermentable, essentially contains digestible fiber and is relatively poor in other substances that forage provides (for example , vitamins and other minerals).
+Despite the advantages of this product, it is not advisable to use it as a substitute for forage, but rather as a complement, as it is quickly fermentable, contains essentially digestible fiber and is relatively poor in other substances that forage provides (for example, vitamins and other minerals).

 ALFABEET